No Limits, Only Possibilities

-At West Hill Primary School we actively promote British Values in order to prepare all children to be responsible and respectful members of the community.
+At West Hill Primary Academy we actively promote British Values in order to prepare all children to be responsible and respectful members of the community.
 We value the diverse backgrounds of our pupils and their families and undertake a variety of lessons and events to celebrate these.

 We aim to teach tolerance and respect for differences across the wider world and within our school community.

 The government set out its definition of British values in the 2011 Prevent Strategy; these values are democracy, the rule of law, individual liberty, mutual respect and a tolerance of those of different faiths and beliefs.

 In our school examples of this are explained below.

 Pupils have many opportunities for their voices to be heard:

 - Pupils have the opportunity to share their views, opinions and suggestions through our School Council – the elections for School Council representatives are based solely on pupil votes.

 - The School Council have decided the charities we will support as a school for the upcoming academic year.

 - Pupils have also voted in each individual class to decide upon their class names as well as contributing to school evaluation and development through questionnaires.